Gsingh225/CurrencyRegression/README.md

 - **MAE**: 0.0679
 - **R-squared**: 0.9971

 This suggests that the model captures the underlying patterns of the exchange rate data very effectively.
+Note: This is just for education.
+Despite the model seeming to work very well, I didn't test or account for overfitting.
+Use this model outside of the education domain at your own risk.

 ## Installation